If the pandemic has made you rethink your career, you are not alone.

 It seems that the ‘Great Resignation’ is being caused by the ‘Great Movement towards Meaning’.

 For many, meaning is fast becoming the new money.
 The pandemic has given many of us (particularly those of us in protracted lockdowns) a serious taste of what it’s like to live more purposefully, simply, and peacefully.
 We’ve discovered that the best things in life really are free.

 For me, that’s swimming in the Yarra, making friends with my new swimming buddies and communing with nature in a kayak while collecting rubbish.
 (Incidentally, most rubbish is empty plastic water bottles, a product in my mind that has no legitimate purpose beyond making a profit.)

 A conversation about purpose

 There’s an important and urgent conversation to be had between employers and employees before the great waves of resignation hit.
 That conversation is one around purpose and meaning.

-It can’t just be a conversation centred on company purpose alone.
-It’s already clear from my current research, that the gap between the ‘stated purpose’ of most companies and the ‘lived purpose’ is wide.
-Most employees don’t even know the company purpose.
+It can’t just be a conversation centred on organisational/company purpose alone.
+It’s already clear from my current research, that the gap between the ‘stated purpose’ of most organisations and the ‘lived purpose’, is wide.
+Most employees don’t even know their organisation’s purpose.
 And if they do know it, they don’t believe in it.
 And if they don’t believe in it, it’s impossible to live it.
 It will never be enough to make people stay.